vaiibhavgupta/text-to-sql/README.md

 # Text-to-SQL

 This project explores two approaches for converting natural language questions into structured queries (SQL) using large language models (LLMs).
-Inspired by real-world applications like Uber's QueryGPT, we evaluate both few-shot prompting and fine-tuning techniques on the BirdSQL dataset.
+Inspired by real-world applications like Uber's QueryGPT, we evaluate both  prompting and fine-tuning techniques on the BirdSQL dataset.

 ---